Setting Up Global Git Ignore Rules

 To setup a file with a list of items which should be ignored globally on your local system:

-git config --global core.excludesfile ~/.gitignore_global
+git config –global core.excludesfile ~/.gitignore_global

 To view the currently set file:

-git config --get core.excludesfile
+git config –get core.excludesfile

 Personal Tip

-To support creating quick, temporary test scripts, I also ignore t, t.*, t-*, t[0-9] and t[0-9].* files.
+To support creating quick, temporary test scripts, you may also consider ignoring t, t.*, t-*, t[0-9] and t[0-9].* files.

 # General files